Twelve Core Challenges and Fifty Rapid Responses

 The Risk of Inaction

-Without an integrity standard, partial models risk recreating dominance while presenting themselves as parity-based.
+Without an integrity standard, partial models may recreate imbalance while presenting themselves as parity-based.

 (Final Reminder)

-Together, these three questions establish the evaluative test for any serious constitutional proposal.
-All counter-arguments and alternative models ultimately resolve into them.
+Together, these three questions establish the evaluative framework for any serious constitutional proposal.
+Most counter-arguments and alternative models ultimately resolve into them.

-For this reason, constitutional proposals cannot be assessed by tone, stated intent, or expressions of goodwill.
-They must be evaluated comparatively, by reference to whether their institutional architecture preserves parity or reintroduces dominance through omission, partial adoption, or deferral.
+For this reason, constitutional proposals cannot be assessed primarily through tone, stated intention, or expressions of goodwill.
+They must be evaluated comparatively according to whether their institutional architecture preserves parity or permits imbalance to re-emerge through omission, partial adoption, or deferral.

 The Problem

-No existing constitutional category was designed for systems in which multiple national identities must share one political space without absorption.
-Federalism presumes territory.
-Consociationalism presumes elite cooperation.
-Unitary systems presume majority rule.
+No existing constitutional category was specifically designed for systems in which multiple national identities must share one political space without absorption.

-The Good Friday Agreement stabilised peace but left unresolved how sovereignty and identity could coexist permanently without domination.
+The Good Friday/Belfast Agreement stabilised peace but left unresolved how sovereignty and identity could coexist permanently without structural domination.

 The Solution

-The Parity Accord introduces a parity-based constitutional system, described as Paritary, derived from the Latin paritas — parity or equality — in which parity functions as a condition of constitutional legitimacy rather than as a numerical allocation of power.
+The Parity Accord introduces a parity-based constitutional system described as Paritary, derived from the Latin paritas — parity or equality — in which legitimacy is structured around balanced authority rather than unilateral constitutional supremacy or demographic advantage.

-The Parity Accord is the agreement that implements parity; Paritary is the constitutional system itself.
+The Parity Accord is the agreement implementing parity; Paritary is the constitutional system itself.

-Its status as a constitutional genus is supported by its demonstrated structural transferability through companion frameworks developed for:
+Its claim to constitutional distinctiveness is reinforced through structural transferability demonstrated across companion frameworks developed for:

-Where sovereignty remains legally unconstrained or unilaterally reversible, parity cannot be entrenched without prior constitutional reform.
-This limitation does not weaken the model; it defines the constitutional conditions under which non-domination is legally possible.
+Where sovereignty remains legally unconstrained or unilaterally reversible, parity cannot be fully entrenched without prior constitutional reform.
+This limitation defines the constitutional conditions under which non-domination becomes legally viable.

 How It Resolves It